Condensation of random walks and the Wulff crystal: Quantitative estimates for lower bound on

-Let $ \pi(z)=0$ for $z \not\in S$, and the constant $C$ is chosen so that $\sum_z \pi(z) = 1$.
-It can then be checked that $C$ is uniformly bounded away from 0 and infinity and converges to a constant as $L$ tends to infinity.
+Let $ \pi(z)=0$ for $z \not\in S$, and the constant $C_{\eqref{eqn:2D trans prob}}$ is chosen so that $\sum_z \pi(z) = 1$.
+It can then be checked that $C_{\eqref{eqn:2D trans prob}}$ is uniformly bounded away from 0 and infinity and converges to a constant as $L$ tends to infinity.

 We comment briefly on the choice of $\pi$.
-In some sense, the natural choice a priori is to take $\pi$ to be the square of the first Dirichlet eigenfunction on $S$, normalised to have unit mass.
+In view of large deviation theory and the Donsker--Varadhan principle, the most natural choice \emph{a priori} is to take $\pi$ to be the square of the first Dirichlet eigenfunction on $S$, normalised to have unit mass.
 This is for instance what is used in Bolthausen's work \cite{bolthausen} with some additional tweaking near the boundary of the shape (see the definition of $\tilde \psi$ on p.893 of \cite{bolthausen}).
-Here our choice means that the slope is much steeper near the boundary.
-The linear growth of $\pi$ near the boundary is in fact the crucial feature of this choice.
+However this turns out to be ``too flat" near the boundary, making the second requirement untrue.